 Evidence should cite data in Observations and/or Experimentation sections.
-Example: "On the tile floor, our car ran for 26 seconds.
-On the carpet, our car only ran for 14 seconds."
+Example: "On the tile floor, our car ran for 26 seconds."

 3. What reasoning did you use to support your claim?

 Reasoning can draw from Background section and/or other materials used in class.
 Example: "A smoother surface would reduce friction, a force that we learned opposes motion."